raysas/parallel-naive-dna-aligner/docs/openmp.md

 By default, variables declared outside the parallel region are shared among all threads, while variables declared inside the parallel region are private to each thread
 One exception is the loop variable in a parallel for loop, which is private by default.

+Behaviors:
+- Shared variables: all threads can read and write to the same variable, changes made by one thread are visible to all other threads
+- Private variables: each thread has its own copy of the variable, changes made by one thread do not affect the copies of other threads

 *what are automatic variables?*
 variables declared inside a function (not static or global) are automatic variables, they are stored in the stack and have a lifetime limited to the function scope.
 Each thread has its own stack, so automatic variables declared inside a parallel region are private to each thread, these are also not shared among threads.